-Firstly, whether you are a humanist, agnostic or an aesthetic a symbolic wedding ceremony booklet defines each stage of your godless nuptials and makes the marriage service extra personal.
+Firstly, whether you are a humanist, agnostic or an aesthetic a bespoke wedding ceremony booklet defines each stage of your nuptials.
+It makes the marriage service extra personal and reflects your traditions, ethical beliefs and family customs.

-Secondly, the program manual outlines the steps needed for an eventful celebration which includes music, poems, readings and rituals.
+Secondly, the program manual outlines the steps needed for an eventful celebration.
+And the handbook can include your favorite music, love poems, heartfelt readings and special rituals.

-Thirdly, a wedding ceremony order of events guides you to the point when to exchange your vows and to say; “Yes, I Do”.
-Here’s more you need to know…
+Thirdly, a wedding ceremony order of events guides you to the point when to exchange your vows.
+Moreover, it helps to say; “Yes, I Do”, the first kiss and the signing of the marriage certificate [optional].
+And there’s more…keep reading

 • Tip 1 – Prelude